Design & Technology

 At Holy Rosary, through Design and Technology, we believe children will become confident in the knowledge, understanding and skills needed to enable them in an ongoing process of designing and making as they draw upon other subjects such as mathematics, art, science and computing.
 As skills and knowledge develop they become keen to learn new skills and work hard to evaluate and improve their work.
 Children will be confident to take risks as they become more resourceful, innovative, enterprising and capable individuals.
 They will understand how key events in Design and Technology have helped shape the world.

-What we teach across the school in this subject
+What is taught across the school in Design & Technology:

 Assessment for Design & Technology is completed throughout the school by class teachers.